Carter Kieboom Preview, Player Props: Nationals vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers pitching staff is 21st in MLB with a collective 8.4 strikeouts per nine innings.
+- The 8.4 strikeouts per nine innings put together by the Dodgers pitching staff ranks 21st in the league.

-- The Dodgers have the 15th-ranked team ERA across all MLB pitching staffs (4.21).
+- The Dodgers' 4.22 team ERA ranks 16th across all MLB pitching staffs.

-- Sheehan gets the start for the Dodgers, his ninth of the season.
-He is 3-1 with a 5.31 ERA and 36 strikeouts in 42 1/3 innings pitched.
+- Miller (9-3) is looking for his 10th victory when he gets the starting nod for the Dodgers in his 18th start of the season.
+He's put together a 3.80 ERA in 94 2/3 innings pitched, with 84 strikeouts.

-- His last appearance was on Sunday against the Atlanta Braves, when the righty tossed four innings, surrendering one earned run while allowing three hits.
+- In his last outing on Sunday against the Atlanta Braves, the righty went seven innings, giving up one earned run while surrendering three hits.

-- The 23-year-old has put up an ERA of 5.31, with 7.7 strikeouts per nine innings, in nine games this season.
-Opponents are hitting .221 against him.
+- The 24-year-old has put up a 3.80 ERA and 8 strikeouts per nine innings across 17 games this season, while giving up a batting average of .229 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.